 Latest: In May 2018 the Hub advertised a Network Partners role.
 The recruitment pack reflects some of the ideas discussed with the Hub advisory group.
-Details of Networks partner role at the Hub here
+Details of Networks partner role at the Hub here.
+Leah Whittingham has now been appointed to the post.

 The Way Ahead initiative, led by London Funders, LVSC and Greater London Volunteering, produced a report in April 2016 on how to reframe support for London civil society.
 The main proposal in The Way Ahead report was for a new resource hub.